 Starting 08 January 2022 (relevant is the ex-date), Saxo Bank Schweiz offers its Swiss resident clients US relief at source (US RaS) by applying the double taxation treaty between Switzerland and the United States of America.
 The US withholding tax deducted from dividends will include the "additional withholding tax USA" of 15%.
-US RaS operates by giving the client the possibility to reclaim this additional withholding tax of 15% from the Swiss Federal Tax Authorities when submitting the tax returns for the purposes of Swiss taxes.
+In addition to the "lump-sum tax credit" of 15% on dividends from US securities, US RaS operates by giving the client the possibility to reclaim this additional withholding tax of 15% from the Swiss Federal Tax Authorities when submitting the tax returns for the purposes of Swiss taxes.
 The US withholding tax deducted from interest payments is not in scope for this benefit.

 In order to benefit from the US RaS (relevant is the ex-date):

 - Swiss resident individual clients with Swiss Nationality are automatically enabled for the service.

 - Swiss resident individual clients who are not Swiss nationals require a valid W8BEN Form and must submit a case via the trading platform.